-Print the photos of your keepsakes and paste them in a physical journal.
+Print the photos of your keepsakes and paste them into a physical journal.
 Beside each picture, describe the object, when it was obtained, and to whom it belonged.

 Record any memories the item triggers.

-Since you have more room to write (in contrast to the back of a photo), record why the item was received or purchased.
+Since you have more room to write (in contrast to the back of a photo), record why it was received or purchased.
 Then conclude your writing with why it is a family treasure.

 A thorough genealogist will also record who owned the item before you and should receive it after you pass.